nirwan1265/Docker-Hazel-NCSU/README.md

 ## Docker
 First Docker has to be installed in your system.
 The detailed process is explained [here](https://docs.docker.com/desktop/install/mac-install/).
 ## Apptainer
-[Apptainer](https://apptainer.org/docs/user/latest/quick_start.html) is used to run docker images.
-To run docker images in a server, we first need to download it locally.
+[Apptainer](https://apptainer.org/docs/user/latest/quick_start.html) is used to run docker images in a server.
+We first need to download it locally.
 If you are using Linux you can do it using Apptainer, but I use Mac OS so I use docker to download it and then convert it to sif.
 ### Pulling the docker image locally
 ```
 docker pull sylabsio/lolcow